Winding up a Company in Hong Kong

-Creditors or shareholders are the ones that can start the voluntary winding-up process of a company in Hong Kong.
+Creditors are the only ones with the rights reserved to voluntary wind-up a company in Hong Kong.

 The winding-up process is set to start on the date on which the resolution is passed.

-Once the process starts, the company has to stop all business operations except for the aspects regarding the beneficial winding up.
+Once commenced, the company has to stop all business operations except for the aspects regarding the beneficial winding up or liquidation.

-All responsibilities and powers of the board of directors have to cease.
-The liquidator can allow, under special circumstances, a director (or more than one executive) to still hold various powers.
+All responsibilities, powers and rights of the board of directors are ordered to cease.
+The liquidator can allow, under special circumstances or opinions, a director (or more than one executive) to still hold various responsibilities.

-Any transfer of shares is void if it’s not made to, or sanctioned by the liquidator.
-The status of the members cannot be altered.
+Any transfer of shares is void if it’s not made to, or sanctioned, by the liquidator or official receiver.
+The status of the members and persons cannot be altered.

 Compulsory winding up

-- The company is unable to pay a debt of HKD 10,000 or above.
+- The company is unable to pay a debt of HKD 10,000 or above to its creditors.